neuralhive-ec/NeuralHive25-The-Kaggle-Competition/README.md

 ### **`BestScoring-Submission.ipynb`**
 A high-performing reference notebook demonstrating an optimized solution approach.

----

-## 👥 About Neural Hive
-**Neural Hive** is the official **AI/ML Club of PES University EC Campus**, dedicated to research, learning, and innovation in machine learning and applied AI.
-This challenge was part of the **Technical Recruitment Process (2025)**.

----

 ## 📬 Contact
 For questions or collaboration, reach out to the Neural Hive team via our official channels.

----

 **© 2025 Neural Hive — PESU ECC AI/ML Club**